What size should my marketing team be?

 What is your organization’s size?

-Larger organizations may have marketing departments made up of 30 to 100+ marketers.
-More of whom specialize in certain areas of marketing.
+Larger organizations may have marketing teams of 30 to 100+ marketers.
+More of whom specialize in certain areas of marketing, such as content development, events, social media, and lead generation.

 What is your marketing budget?